 Mobiles will be your baby’s first toys.
 With the right tools and online tutorials, you can make your own.
-You also can buy a great handmade set for babies 0-4 mo from here and here.
+You also can buy a great handmade set for babies 0-4 mo from here.
 Once a baby reaches the grasping stage – this bell mobile helps him or her develop the necessary skills.

 Baby Weaning – Weaning the Montessori way with child-size furniture is an essential stage of a child’s growth and a step towards independence.
 You can buy a handmade table and chair set plus a learning tower in one which is an excellent aide for helping in the kitchen.

 Baby’s First Books – Since babies can only see black and white shades at birth, books with black and white pictures are recommended for young infants.
 Handmade books are great for the sensory experience; you can get baby books made with organic cotton here.

 Low Wall Art – I found these pictures very clear and attractive.

 I love finding beautiful kid books in the op shops.
 Living in Australia, the best option for me by far is to order books from Book Depository.
 They usually have the best prices and deliver worldwide for free.
 Delivery takes about 1,5 – 2 weeks.
-Amazon is another great option.
+My book recommendations for teachers and parents can be found here.
 A Montessori classroom has an abundance of realistic, engaging, colorful books that are filled with knowledge for children.
 Our favorite toddler books can be found here, and a list of books for preschoolers can be found here.

 Montessori Online E-Courses